TouK/nussknacker/docs/MigrationGuide.md

 * [#1039](https://github.com/TouK/nussknacker/pull/1039) `FlinkSourceFactory` doesn't take `TypeInformation` type class as a generic parameter now.
 Instead of this, it takes `ClassTag`.
 `TypeInformation` is determined during source creation. `typeInformation[T]` method was moved from `BasicFlinkSource` to `FlinkSource` because still must be some place to determine it for tests purpose.
 * [#965](https://github.com/TouK/nussknacker/pull/965) 'aggregate' node in generic model was renamed to 'aggregate-sliding'
-* [#922](https://github.com/TouK/nussknacker/pull/922) HealthCheck API has new structure, naming and json responses:
+* [#922](https://github.com/TouK/nussknacker/pull/922) HealthCheck API has new structure, naming and JSON responses:
   - old `/healthCheck` is moved to `/healthCheck/process/deployment`
   - old `/sanityCheck` is moved to `/healthCheck/process/validation`
   - top level `/healthCheck` indicates general "app-is-running" state